A painted wood and metal Santa Morte skeleton statue behind a fence in Old Town San Diego

 (Photo: @bazaardelmundo)

-The rich history of Old Town isn’t just reflected in the cuisine.
+The rich history of Old Town San Diego isn’t just reflected in the cuisine.
 Visitors looking to take home a little history will discover no end of great ways to do just that.
 Stop into the Bazaar del Mundo to find fair-trade merchandise including jewelry, fabrics, folk art, books, and kitchenware, and even watch as artisans weave traditional textiles.
 The Fiesta de Reyes is home to a collection of specialty shops offering everything from hot sauce, to children’s toys, to jewelry, gifts, traditional Mexican chocolate, and so much more.
 You’ll also want to make it a point to peruse Old Town Market during your visit.

-Experience Living History
+Experience Living History & Seasonal Events

 (Photo: @fiestaoldtown)